-HONEY BEEs have decline by 1/3 just in the last 5 years in the UK!!
-This is not hear say this is fact!
-A horrific fact!
+HONEY BEE's have decline by 1/3 just in the last 5 years in the UK!!

 Install in your garden.
-Just follow the instructions.
+Just follow the simple instructions included with the kit .

-The Gardeners Beehive has to be this big because bees need area's inside for storing honey and for making babies.
-It's for honey bees (Apis mellifera), this is NOT for the 300+ types of bumble / solitary / masonry bees.
+The Gardeners Beehive It's for honey bees (Apis mellifera), this is NOT for the 300+ types of bumble / solitary / masonry bees.

 1:Mechanically what they are looking for. (the hive )